One of your first tasks as a new contractor is to choose and open a business bank account.

 Tide Banking – £50 cashback, no annual fee, free transfers

-Tide is a rapidly growing alternative to the high street names.
+Tide is a rapidly growing alternative to high-street names.
 Within a year of launch, 1 in 12 new accounts was opened with Tide.

 There are no monthly or annual fees — this is genuinely free banking.